 - Limit orders fill at a specific predefined limit price or better

-- You are in control of your fill price with limits
+- Traders are in control of their fill price with limit orders

 - Market orders fill at the best available market price, so you aren’t control of fill pricing

-- Limits control fill but you may miss entry.
-Markets get you quickest entry but not the best fill price
+- Market orders get the quickest entry but not the best fill price

 Investopedia defines a limit order as an order placed with a brokerage to execute a buy or sell transaction at a set number of shares and at a specified limit price or better.